Resources for MBA Students

 Behavioral science is experiencing an unprecedented period of growth, and its insights and practitioners have become essential to teams working in finance, marketing, policy-making, and management.

-If you're a Booth MBA student, here are a few ways you can get involved with the CDR, our world-renowned faculty, and careers in behavioral science.
+If you're a Booth MBA student, here are a few ways you can get involved with the Roman Family Center, our world-renowned faculty, and careers in behavioral science.

 Behavioral Science Classes

 Roman Family Center faculty teach a variety of courses incorporating both the theory and practice of behavioral science, including: